h-aboutalebi/DeepfakeArt/README.md

 This method is initially proposed in the paper of "Diffusion Art or Digital Forgery?
 Investigating Data Replication in Diffusion Models" [(ref)](https://arxiv.org/abs/2212.03860).

 In this section, images were generated using the "Cutmix" technique, which involves selecting a square patch of pixels from a source image and overlaying it onto a target image.
 Both the source and target images were randomly chosen from the WikiArt dataset.
 The patch size, source image extraction location, and target image overlay location were all determined randomly.
-This section contains 3,000 sets of triplets, each consisting of a source image, target image, and the resulting mixed image.
+This section contains 2,000 records.

 The code for this section can be found [(here)](https://github.com/h-aboutalebi/DeepfakeArt/blob/main/main_Cutmix.py).